 If you’ve been having trouble concentrating recently, you’re not alone.

-A recent survey conducted by FlexJobs and Mental Health America found that 75% of people have experienced burnout at work, with 40% saying they’ve felt it during the pandemic specifically.
-And according to a July MetLife report on the U.S. workforce’s mental health, two in three employers said they expect a mental health crisis in the U.S. within three years.
+A recent survey by FlexJobs and Mental Health America revealed that 75% of individuals have faced burnout at work, with 40% reporting they felt it during the pandemic specifically.
+Additionally, a July report from MetLife about the mental health of the U.S. workforce stated that two out of three employers expect a mental health crisis in the U.S. within the next three years.

 We’re working three hours longer per day during the pandemic.
 It’s no surprise that more people are feeling anxious, overwhelmed and exhausted.